 - Make the ruffle: fold the fabric strip in half, iron then turn the ends in and sew.

-- Gather along the raw edge of the fabric with your machine or by hand, so the resulted ruffled strip would fit all the way around the circles.
+- Gather the strip along the raw edge of the fabric with your machine or by hand, so the resulted ruffled strip would fit the circles.

 - Place ruffle and front fabric right sides together, pin and sew.